tundish/blathnaid/blathnaid/tale/ante.rst

 Only the author is a real person.
 Being lazy he has chosen to draw on current events for inspiration, instead of making it up like proper writers do.
-The stuff about magic and meditation is established historical fact, although it would never wash nowadays.*
+The stuff about magic and meditation is established scientific fact.*

 For Fynn.